irynadiudiuk/Dev_Ops_Mentorship_Program/SSH_Keys_Set_Up/SSH_Keys_Set_Up.md

  ***Results***
- As a result we have tried two ways to create key pairs.
+ As a result we have tried two ways to create key pairs, used key-based authentication to connect to remote machines, created key pairs with passphrase, added keys to ssh agent and used ssh forwaring to connect to remote machine without entering the passphrase.

  ***Resources***

  1. https://unix.stackexchange.com/questions/29386/how-do-you-copy-the-public-key-to-a-ssh-server
  2. https://stackoverflow.com/questions/2841094/what-is-the-difference-between-dsa-and-rsa
  3. https://github.com/irynadiudiuk/Linux_Fundamentals/edit/master/SSH_Keys_Set_Up/SSH_Keys_Set_Up.md
+ 4. v